NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Introduction

 \section{Introduction}

-Autonomous driving is a rapidly developing field with immense potential to improve transportation safety, efficiency, and accessibility with advancements in sensor technologies and computer vision.
-As the increasing maturity of 3D object detection \cite{yin2021center, li2022bevdepth, liu2022bevfusion} and tracking \cite{yin2021center, chen2023voxenext}, the challenges of autonomous driving systems are shifting from traditional perception to interpretability and trust-worthiness.
+Autonomous driving is a rapidly developing field with immense potential to improve transportation safety and efficiency with advancements in sensor technologies and computer vision.
+As the increasing maturity of traditional perceptual techniques such as 3D object detection \cite{liu2022bevfusion, jiao2023instance} and tracking \cite{chen2023voxenext}, autonomous driving systems are progressing towards enhanced interpretability and flexible human-car interactivity.
 In this context, visual question answering (VQA) \cite{antol2015vqa} can play a critical role.
-Firstly, it enables the verification of the perception capabilities in a question-answering format, improving the interpretability of the perceptual system.
-Secondly, a well-performing VQA system in autonomous driving scenario could reciprocally serve as a training data filter in purpose of reducing labeling cost and improving the performance of perceptual systems \cite{bogdoll2022anomaly}.
-For example, one could ask whether there are more than 10 traffic cones on the road and pick out the positive data for labeling to improve the performance in such scenarios.
-Finally, the interactive and entertaining nature of VQA can enhance the overall user experience and engagement of the intelligent driving system.
+On one hand, VQA possesses interactive and entertainment, enabling passengers to perceive their surroundings through language and enhancing the user experience of intelligent driving systems.
+On the other hand, users can verify the correctness of perception system through question answering, fortifying their trust in its capabilities.